 3. Fake Friends: Five years into MG, I’ve gained perspective and realized some “friends” were never true friends—many of those relationships were one-sided.
 I was always giving while the other party was always taking.
 That being said, it’s also important not to make hasty judgments.
 Judge a friendship over time—not one moment in time.
-Even though I lost some friends after getting MG, that was not the case with Polycystic Ovarian Syndrome or Bipolar Disorder diagnoses.
-But my friend, Carol, who has Lupus and Bipolar Disorder, did lose friends after getting diagnosed with Bipolar.
+Even though I lost some friends after getting MG, that was not the case with endometriosis or bipolar disorder diagnoses.
+But my friend, Carol, who has lupus and bpolar dsorder, did lose friends after getting diagnosed with Bipolar.
 (Part of that is mental health stigma.
 When people are educated, however, some of them change and support their friends.)

 4. Inexperience: Some friends who have not experienced loss cannot fathom our daily pain and fatigue.
 This is especially true when a friend has an invisible illness—diseases that cannot be seen.
-Examples of invisible diseases are mental illnesses like Depression and neurological disorders like Fibromyalgia.
+Examples of invisible diseases are mental illnesses like depression and neurological disorders like fibromyalgia and ME/CFS (myalgic encephalitis/chronic fatigue syndrome).
 Some people with MG are told “but you don’t look sick” because they don’t carry a cane like I do for MG.

 5. Dunbar’s Number: This is the least explored explanation.
 According to anthropologist Robin Dunbar, our brains can only handle 148 meaningful relationships at one time.
 (Having 1,500 Facebook friends ≠ 1,500 meaningful relationships.)
 Have you ever had a moment when you ran into an old friend and reconnected instantly?
 It made you wonder how you ever lost touch; it’s possible that your friend had his/her own dragons to slay while you were fighting illness.
 Recently I left a church I attended for nineteen years.
 I’m making a concerted effort to make friends at my new church.
 As I make this transition and meet other people (like cool followers of this blog), I find it harder to maintain friendships from my old church though I’m trying my best.
 This is a complication that accompanies life-changing events like becoming sick, getting married, or having a child.